The Spermatic Cord

 - Moves down the lateral pelvic wall in close proximity to the ischial spine.

-- Turns medially to pass between the bladder and the urethra.
+- Turns medially to pass between the bladder and the ureter.

 - Joins the duct from the seminal vesicle to form the ejaculatory duct.